 It’s nice to meet someone who’s completely and unreservedly engaged in what they’re doing.
 For Vincent de Soyres, it’s about beer; Thomas Cauquil it’s charcuterie, or for both of them, anything related to their new venue Frenchies Bistro and Brewery.

 The two friends have spent most of the last decade thinking, talking about (while in Kamchatka, a remote peninsula off Russia, no less) and planning the Rosebery restaurant and brewery.
-It opens this Thursday – we got a preview.
+Ahead of its opening (in August) – we had a menu preview.

 “There will be a core range of five beers, each focused on a different terroir.
 We'll have a German kolsch, a New Zealand pilsner, an American pale ale, an old world IPA and Australia red rye ale,” says de Soyres.
 “We will get different terroirs by using different ingredients from each country.
 So, for the kolsch every ingredient will come from Germany.”